jmewes/reminder/README.md

 The purpose of this tools is to have a very quick and easy way for setting reminders.
 It can be used, e.g. for setting reminders for work breaks or setting a time box for Twitter surfing.

+Currently only Debian/Ubuntu and MacOS are officially supported.

 ## Setup

 ### Debian